James Iredell

 - Portrait: Unknown authorUnknown author (Public domain), via Wikimedia Commons

-9 years on the Court.
-Data last verified 2026-06-28.
+9 years on the Supreme Court of the United States.
+Data as of 2026-08-10.
 Informational only; verify against the primary source before relying.
 Not a consumer report (FCRA).